emspay/ems-online-zencart/README.md

     - EMS Online API Key : enter your EMS Online API key

-    Go to the merchant portal to copy the API key.
-Go to ‘Settings’ > ‘Webshops’ and select the relevant webshop.
-The detail screen contains the API Key.

     - Generate Webhook URL: 'True'

     - Use cUrl CA bundle: 'True'